Lock 2.0 For Google Android. An iPhone Inspired Slide To Unlock Application

-Review of Lock 2.0 For Google Android
+Lock 2.0 for Google Android Reviewed

-Overall Use
+Overall Use (2 out of 5)

 Lock 2.0 For Google Android - Main display

-As you'll notice the slider is large, making it finger friendly for quick access.
+As you’ll notice, the slider is large, making it finger friendly for quick access.
 I really liked that it was just as responsive as the iPhone version while offering all of the additional screen information shown.

 Lock 2.0 Menu Option - Set Backgrounds And Skins